mikolajwichrowski/capsaicin-events-sharp/readme.md

 I use Postman to test api's a lot, because it allows you to import the openapi/swagger documentation and generates all the requests for you.
 This makes life a bit easier i.m.h.o.
 The swagger documentation is still in the making and needs some more information but all the requests with payload are already defined.
+You can find it on `http://localhost:5199/swagger`

 Start with the register and login endpoint.
 This will give you the required cookies you need on each request.
 Then you can create events with a post on the `event` endpoint and add a picture in a string format.